xndrmcw/welcome/content/post/animating_hugo_navbar/index.md

 ---
-title: Using Fitbit heartbeat data to make a cute viz.
+title: How to Add Custom Animations to Specific HTML Elements in Hugo v.
+0.80.0

 image:
   focal_point: ""